connectivedx/fuzzy-chainsaw/README.md

 ### Scaffolding tasks

-Scaffolding tasks are used to quickly create new tags and components while developing a website.
+Scaffolding tasks are used to quickly create new atoms and molecules while developing a website.

 Command | Description
 --- | ---
-`new:tag [name]` | Creates a new tag component in the `/source/tags` directory.
+`new:atom [name]` | Creates a new atom component in the `/source/atom` directory.
-`new:component [name]` | Creates a new stateless integration component in the `/source/components` directory.
+`new:molecule [name]` | Creates a molecule stateless integration molecule in the `/source/molecule` directory.
-`new:composition [name]` | Creates a new stateless integration component in the `/source/compositions` directory.
+`new:organisms [name]` | Creates a new stateless integration organisms in the `/source/organisms` directory.

 #### DLL Explanation